hamtaro75/madblocks/README.md

 Map editor :

-Later, an editor of map will allow you to create new maps to share it with your friends or try the level of someone !
+The game has a map editor which allows you to create new maps to share it with your friends or try the level of someone !
+You can save your creation and open them when you want and try them to see if it's okay.

-Have fun on Madblocks
+Have fun on Madblocks !